harshal2962/-Monte-Carlo-Simulation/README.md

 # -Monte Carlo Simulation

-Monte Carlo-An application in power generation system
+An application in power generation system

 Monte Carlo methods, or Monte Carlo experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 The underlying concept is to use randomness to solve problems that might be deterministic in principle.(WIKI)